xray-imaging/mctoptics/docs/source/install.rst

 - Edit the assemble_synApps.sh script as follows:
     - Set FULL_CLONE=True
     - Set EPICS_BASE to point to the location of EPICS base.
 This could be on APSshare (the default), or a local version you built.
-    - For tomostream you only need BUSY and AUTOSAVE.
+    - For mctoptics you only need BUSY and AUTOSAVE.
 You can comment out all of the other modules (ALLENBRADLEY, ALIVE, etc.)

 - Run::